 We’ve all been there.
 We want to be super productive.
-There are a million and one things on our to do list.
+It would be wonderful if we were all highly organized people.
+There are a million and one things on our to-do list.
 All we can manage is to pour ourselves another cup of coffee, check Facebook again, and stare at the list.
-Wondering how we will ever get it all this shit done…
+Wondering how we will ever get it all this crap done…

 9 Things That You Super Productive